 But don’t forget the other half of the understand in NUT.
 In addition to understanding the customer’s feelings, you need to understand the detail of their problem.
 Just because you’ve dealt with 99 queries about smart meter issues today, doesn’t mean that the hundredth query is identical to the rest.

-There’s few things more likely to enrage an already-grumpy customer than wasting their time by misunderstanding them and trying to solve a problem they don’t have.
+There are few things more likely to enrage an already-grumpy customer than wasting their time by misunderstanding them and trying to solve a problem they don’t have.

 It’s easy to regard complaint handling teams as silos, treat them as “the problem fixers” and expect them to reduce complaint volumes.